 In April 2020, FASB staff issued a question and answer document (the "Lease Modification Q&A") focused on the application of lease accounting guidance to lease concessions provided as a result of the COVID-19 pandemic.
 The Lease Modification Q&A allows the Company, if certain criteria have been met, to elect to either apply the lease modification accounting framework or not, with such election applied consistently to leases with similar characteristics and similar circumstances.
 The Company has elected to apply such relief to avoid performing a lease-by-lease analysis for any potential lease concessions granted as relief due to the COVID-19 pandemic that result in the cash flows remaining under the lease to be substantially the same or less.
-The Lease Modification Q&A had no material impact on the Company is dependent upon the extent of lease concessions granted to tenants as a result of the COVID-19 pandemic in future periods and the elections made by the Company at the time of entering into such concessions.
+The Lease Modification Q&A had no material impact on the Company's consolidated financial statements as of and for the three and six months ended June 30, 2020.
+However, its future impact to the Company is dependent upon the extent of lease concessions granted to tenants as a result of the COVID-19 pandemic in future periods and the elections made by the Company at the time of entering into such concessions.
 It is not possible at this time to accurately project the nature or extent of any such possible concessions.